Evangeline-Liu/CUE/README.md

 Input 2 for Dijkstra solution

 <h3> What is Returned </h3>
-A map of the Shots Taken and where the ball ends up Number of Shots Taken
+A map of the Shots Taken and where the ball ends up \n Number of Shots Taken
 Distance Travelled
 For Dijkstra's there is a list of where the shots end up and if it rolls anywhere it is stated.